oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   Bridge,
 *   Bond,
 *   Nic,
-*   IpAddress,
+*   VLAN,
-*   IpLink.
+*   IpConfig.

 The relationship is as follows:

-1. Bridge, Bonds and Nics have both IpAddress and IpLink information.
+1. Bridge, Bonds and Nics have both IpConfig information.
-2. Bridges have ports that can be Bond and Nic instances.
+2. Bridges have ports that can be Bond, Nic and Vlan instances.
-3. Bonds have slaves that are Nic instances.
+3. Bonds have slaves that are Nic or Vlan instances.
-4. IpAddress objects contain information about the configured IPv4 and IPv6 addresses(they can have multiple of each) and routes.
+4. IpConfig objects contain information about the configured IPv4 and IPv6 addresses(they can have multiple of each), routes mtu and link state.
-5. IpLink contains information such as mtu, vlan tag and up/down status.
-I'm still not sure if it is not better to have a vlan object though.
-In any case, in the current form, there should be support for multiple vlans.
+5. Vlans can be set upon Nics, and bonds.
-6. Each class contains the logic for validating the parameters received from the engine, this way, the responsabilities for wrong configuration detection are semantically localized.
+6. Each class contains the logic for validating the parameters received from the engine, this way, the responsibilities for wrong configuration detection are semantically localized.
 7. Each object should be able to contribute its part in generating the information for getVdsCaps.

 A netinfo object would have a list of the top hierarchy objects and generate the info from that.